On the Importance of Uncertainty in Decision-Making with Large Language Models: Prior Work

 Due to their remarkable capabilities in text processing, LLMs have also been applied to decision-making tasks \citep{foundation-for-decision}, and there is a plethora of papers in the research literature that investigated this idea (\citealt{li2022pre, carta2023grounding, chen2023introspective, klissarov2023motif}; \textit{inter alia}).
 One of the most prominent examples is that of dialogue agents.
 Many recent papers model the dialogue between the LLM and a user as a sequential decision-making problem, where the action is the answer that the LLM should provide to the user after receiving the user's message.
 In particular, those works typically use \textit{Reinforcement Learning} (RL) techniques \citep{rlhf} to fine-tune language models for dialogue applications.
 Hence, they use the LLM as a policy to solve the RL problem with state-of-the-art RL algorithms, such as \textit{Proximal Policy Optimization} \citep{ppo}.
 Another example is enhancing LLMs by allowing them to use external \textit{tools} \citep{lamda, gpt4tools, toolkengpt, gao2023pal, mialon2023augmented, toolformer}.
 In this case, the LLM-based agent has an action space which is the set of external tools at disposal and the various interactions possible with those tools.

 The aforementioned approaches typically assume that a sufficient amount of data has been collected a priori to train an effective policy.
 They do not explicitly address the exploration-exploitation trade-off and they do not systematically explore issues around the role of epistemic uncertainty in decision-making.
 In contrast, in our work, we explicitly consider the problem of learning from interaction, and we focus on one of the most fundamental and natural decision-making tasks, which is the one of \textit{contextual bandits} \citep{empiricalts}.
-We comprehensively investigate the role of epistemic uncertainty for bandit models with pre-trained LLMs.
+We comprehensively investigate the role of epistemic uncertainty for bandit models with pre-trained LLMs. \rebuttal{The importance of exploiting epistemic uncertainty is emphasized also in \citep{dwaracherla2024efficient}, where they propose an approach to approximate epistemic uncertainty for the alignment problem of LLMs.}

 \paragraph{Uncertainty in Deep Learning}

 Deep learning models provide state-of-the-art performance in several different tasks, ranging from image recognition to natural language processing.
 However, these models usually provide poor uncertainty estimates \citep{kendall2017uncertainties}.
 For this reason, several techniques have been proposed in the literature that allow the estimation of the uncertainty of deep learning algorithms.
 A useful mathematical model for characterizing uncertainty in deep learning is to categorize it into two types: epistemic and aleatoric \citep{gal2016uncertainty, hullermeier2021aleatoric}.
 Epistemic uncertainty stems from our lack of knowledge about the best model to describe a process.
 It is reducible as more data or knowledge is gathered.
 Aleatoric uncertainty, in contrast, is due to the inherent randomness in the data or environment and is irreducible even with more data.
 In particular, epistemic uncertainty has been proven to be particularly helpful when it comes to decision-making problems.